 When we think about how to build our team, the first thing we think about is the culture we want to create.
-At Zama, we see ourselves as a community of passionate people working on solving some of the biggest Privacy and Security challenges.
-Our hiring process was built to reflect that.
+At Zama, we are a community of passionate people working on solving some of the biggest privacy and security challenges.
+Our hiring process and our company ethos are built to reflect this.

-How do we actually chose the right people to join our team?
-As founders of several successful companies, we have had the chance to see what worked and what didn’t work, which is how we determined what we now look for in candidates.
+How do we actually choose the right people to join our team?
+As founders and executives of several successful companies, we have had the chance to see what works and what doesn’t work, which is how we determined what we now look for in candidates.
 Here are some of things we keep in mind:

 - ADDITIVE CULTURE: Culture is often thought of as something that already exists when someone new comes in.
-In practice however, every new person will change the company culture and add to it in proportions that is inversely correlated to the team size.
+In practice, however, every new person will change the company culture and add to it in proportions that are inversely correlated to the team size.
 Thus, we look for people that can make Zama a better place to work, and can demonstrate strong team spirit and positive thinking.

-- EXCELLENCE MINDSET: Solving Privacy requires putting together a team of exceptional people with exceptional abilities.
+- EXCELLENCE MINDSET: Solving privacy requires putting together a team of exceptional people with exceptional abilities.
 It goes without saying that one of the things we consider when hiring someone is how good they are and will be at their job, and whether they strive for excellence.
-More than a resume, we look for a mindset.
+More than a resume or CV, we look for a mindset.

 - CONTINUOUS LEARNING: Cryptography is progressing fast these days, and keeping up with what’s new isn’t just fun, it is also necessary to ensure our technology can withstand modern attacks!
 Learning is a very important part of our culture, and we look for candidates who love to learn.